jkempf42/kube-volttron/cluster-config/README.md

 ### Installing a k3s agent node (worker node)

 [This link](https://rancher.com/docs/k3s/latest/en/installation/install-options/agent-config/) points to the installation options for a k3s agent.
-But there are no comprehensive instructions about how to get an agent running, so these are provided here.
+Unfortunately, the link provides no comprehensive instructions for installation, so these are provided below.

 The first
 step is to copy two files from the server node onto the client.